pymultitudes/pymultitudes.github.io/_posts/2020-06-05-assignment2.md

 ### Create a Linear Regression Model

-Finally, after all this preparation we create a model.
+Finally, after all the preparation we create a model.
 It is a linear regression because we want to predict a continuous value, which is the temperature.
-We have quite a few inputs but clearly, the salinity and the depth are the most important.
+We have quite a few inputs but clearly, the salinity and the depth are the most important for us.

 This class will initialize our model like we did in the previous notebook: